 Why would a straight lady so comfortable in Sodom because it was not a gay town but full of straight alpha males and warriors.
 It was a rich and powerful city.
 But the judgement of God came upon them suddenly with no warning because they tried to poke the angel of God as if they were raping their male prisoners.
 They didn’t have a messenger sent to them as a warning.
 Jesus spoke in matt 11:24 of the greater judgement of those who had rejected Him.
 This world has forgotten about Lot’s wife because they thought Sodom was about homosexuality or merely looking back at the past.

 Why would Jesus say “remember Lot’s wife?”
 Because it could be easily located being an actual landmark.
 It is an actual pillar of salt located near the dead sea at Mt Sodom in Israel.
 Jesus was not a conservative Christian declaring that the greatest sin of Sodom was homosexuality because it was not.
-He said remember Lot’s wife so contrary to the teachings of liberal christianity who does not believe in judgement day nor the second coming even though warned.
+He said remember Lot’s wife so contrary to the teachings of mainline christianity who does not believe in judgement day nor the second coming even though warned.

 Jesus was in essence declaring:-